Elizabeth Volpé Bligh

-Elizabeth Volpé Bligh became the Vancouver Symphony's Principal Harpist in 1982, after six seasons as the Principal Harpist of the National Ballet of Canada Orchestra.
-A graduate of University of Toronto's Bachelor of Music program in 1975, she studied with Judy Loman (Toronto Symphony), Alice Chalifoux (Cleveland Orchestra) and Edna Phillips (Philadelphia Orchestra).
-She organized and attended many master classes at UBC with luminaries such as Judy Loman, Nancy Allen, Heidi Lehwalder, Natalia Shameyeva, Erica Goodman, Willy Postma and Ann Yeung.
-Ms. Volpé's career includes concerto performances with the VSO and other orchestras, chamber music concerts, movie soundtracks and recordings.
-She is featured in The Greater Vancouver Album, a collection of works by Michael Conway Baker, and performed his Harp Concerto with the VSO.
-She can also be heard on the VSO's Grammy- and Juno-award-winning recording of the Korngold and Walton Violin Concertos with James Ehnes.
+Elizabeth Volpé Bligh was the Vancouver Symphony’s Principal Harpist for 35 years (1982 - 2018), after 6 seasons (1976 -1982) as the Principal Harpist of the National Ballet of Canada Orchestra.
+A graduate of University of Toronto’s Bachelor of Music program in 1975, she studied with Judy Loman (Toronto Symphony), Alice Chalifoux (Cleveland Orchestra) and Edna Phillips (Philadelphia Orchestra).
+She organized and attended many master classes at UBC with luminaries such as Judy Loman, Nancy Allen, Heidi Lehwalder, Natalia Shameyeva, Erica Goodman, Willy Postma, Ann Yeung, Sasha Boldachev and Sivan Magen.
+Elizabeth's career includes concerto performances with the VSO and other orchestras, chamber music concerts, movie soundtracks and recordings.
+She is featured in The Greater Vancouver Album (works by Michael Conway Baker), and premiered his Harp Concerto with the VSO, which was recorded by CBC Radio.
+She can also be heard on VSO recordings, such as its Grammy- and Juno-award-winning recording of the Korngold and Walton Violin Concertos with James Ehnes.